-The Lukacs bath complex near to the „Buda-side” bridgehead of Margaret Bridge has one of the most, exactly 11 saunas.Walking through its beautiful park, you can see many marble plaques expressing gratitude in different languages.
+The Lukács Thermal Bath complex, located near the Buda-side bridgehead of Margaret Bridge, boasts one of the highest numbers of saunas in the city — exactly 11.
+As you walk through its beautiful park, you’ll see many marble plaques expressing gratitude in various languages.

-St. Lukacs Thermal Baths is my favourite of all the thermal baths in Budapest.
-Walking through its beautiful park, you can see many marble plaques expressing gratitude in different languages, which proves I’m not the only one!
+St. Lukacs Thermal Baths is my favourite of all the thermal baths in Budapest, Hungary.
+Walking through the lovely park, you’ll come across marble plaques in many languages, showing that I’m far from the only one who’s grateful for this experience.

 The Lukacs bath complex near to the „Buda-side” bridgehead of Margaret Bridge has one of the most, exactly 11 saunas.
 We can also find 5 indoor and outdoor pools, two of which are swimming pools with different temperatures, then there is an awesome spa, a thermal bath and an underwater traction-bath.
 The spa is really relaxing with its massaging jets hidden in the benches, neck shower, underwater effervescence, fizzing beds and whirpool.
 It’s worth a try for everyone!